lizmckenna/ANES/recode_documentation.md

 -Button question was not asked in 1952, which is a shame because that was probably a banner year for I Like Ike campaign chum.

 <h2> ANES questions </h2>
-(Coded as Party): What political party are you registered with, if any?
+(Coded as Party): What political party are you registered with, if any?<br>
-(Coded as Rally): Did you go to any political meetings, rallies, speeches, dinners, or things like that in support of a particular candidate?
+(Coded as Rally): Did you go to any political meetings, rallies, speeches, dinners, or things like that in support of a particular candidate?<br>
-(Coded as Button): Did you wear a campaign button, put a campaign sticker on your car, or place a sign in your window or in front of your house?
+(Coded as Button): Did you wear a campaign button, put a campaign sticker on your car, or place a sign in your window or in front of your house?<br>
-(Coded as Campaigned): Did you do any (other) work for one of the parties or candidates?
+(Coded as Campaigned): Did you do any (other) work for one of the parties or candidates?<br>